Student Conduct Standard Operating Procedures Regarding Sexual Misconduct, Sexual Harassment, and Unwanted Sexual Contact

-If it is not possible to honor a complainant’s request for no action, the UO will move forward with the process and the student will be treated as Non-Participating Complainant, meaning that the student does not have to participate in the process.
+If it is not possible to honor a complainant’s request for no action or confidentiality, the university will move forward with the process and the student will be treated as Non-Participating Complainant, meaning that the student does not have to participate in the process.
 While a Non-Participating Complainant does not have to participate in the process, a Non-Participating Complainant can still exercise certain rights.
 For example, a Non-Participating Complainant has the right to access the Notice of Findings and may file an appeal, as provided for in Section 14.
-UO will not take disciplinary action against Non-Participating Complainant for refusing to participate in the process.
+The university will not take disciplinary action against Non-Participating Complainant for refusing to participate in the process.

 Alcohol and drug amnesty do not apply to conduct that involves plagiarism, cheating, or academic dishonesty.